AIxCyberChallenge/example-crs-architecture/example-competition-server/README.md

 ## Running the server

-You can run the server and signoz simply by doing `docker compose up` from within the example-competition-server directory.
+You can run the server and signoz by doing `docker compose up` from within the example-competition-server directory.
-If you wish to not run signoz, you can simply remove the `include` statement at the top of the compose.yaml in example-competition-server.
+If you wish to not run signoz, you can remove the `include` statement at the top of the compose.yaml in example-competition-server.
+NOTE: Signoz may take 2-5 minutes to fully start up.

 In the normal competition, the server would get a notification from GitHub via GitHub webhooks, and would fire off a task to the CRS from there.
-The example server here responds to a simple HTTP request instead.
+The example server here responds to an HTTP request instead.
 Here is an example curl command to trigger a full scan.

 ```bash